From Eigenvalues to the Spectrum

 the Riesz characterization of finite-dimensionality.

-operators that do not include the identity — they necessarily "lose dimensions"
+operators that do not include the identity, and they necessarily "lose dimensions" in the

-in the sense that their image cannot contain an open set.
+sense that their image cannot contain an open set.
+We state this last fact without proof.

 Connection to Machine Learning: Kernel Matrices as Finite Approximations